PaperMC/PaperDocs/source/server/configuration.rst

 * reset-seed-on-fill
     - **default**: true
-    - **description**: Resets the loot seed each time the lootable is refilled.
-      Effectively randomizing the new loot items on each refill.
+    - **description**: Resets the loot seed each time the lootable is refilled, effectively randomizing the new loot items on each refill.

 * max-refills
     - **default**: -1